What Eating Disorders do we treat?

 There are 7 different eating disorder diagnoses; only one of them has a criteria relating to weight.

 The diagnoses for eating disorders over time are steadily becoming more specific.
-Below is a brief overview of common eating disorders both recognised and regarded as likely inclusions in future editions of the DSM5 (the universal diagnostic manual for mental health).
+Below is a brief overview of the eating disorders we treat, both recognised and regarded as possible inclusions in future editions of the DSM5 (the universal diagnostic manual for mental health).